Agraw-Mindaye/am3525-CS388-001/MealPlanner/README.md

 **Required Features**

+1. - [x] Login/SignUp: Users can login and/or sign up with an account
-1. **Meal Plan Creation**: Users can create a meal plan by creating recipes and adding them to specific days
+2. - [x] Meal Plan Creation: Users can create a meal plan by creating recipes and adding them to specific days
-2. **Recipe Search**: Users can search for a previously created meal by entering ingredients
+3. - [x] Nutritional Infromation: Each recipe displays nutritional details
-3. **Shopping List Generator**: Users can generate shopping list based on meal plan
+4. - [ ] Shopping List Generator: Users can generate shopping list based on meal plan

 **Optional Features**

-1. **Nutritional Infromation**: Each recipe displays nutritional details
+1. - [ ] Recipe Search: Users can search for a previously created meal by entering ingredients
-2. **Notifications**: Users can set reminders to prepare meals and/or shop for ingredients
+2. - [ ] Notifications: Users can set reminders to prepare meals and/or shop for ingredients
-3. **Offline mode**: Users can access their meal plans regardless of internet connection
+3. - [ ] Offline mode: Users can access their meal plans regardless of internet connection

 ### 2. Screen Archetypes

+- [Login/SignUp Screen]
+  - [Users can login and/or sign up with an account]
 - [Recipe Creation Screen]
   - [Users can create recipes with ingredients]
   - [Users can also search for a recipe]